will62794/will62794.github.io/_drafts/2025-03-17-transaction-isolation-models.md

 ### Crooks 2017

-While the Cerone 2015 formalization starts with the notion of a partial ordering of transactions, Crooks takes a different starting point, though there are ultimately similarities.
+While the Cerone 2015 formalization starts with the visibility and arbitration ordering concepts, Crooks takes a different starting point, though there are ultimately similarities.
 Crooks again approaches isolation definitions over a set of committed transactions, but considers their definitions in terms of *executions*, which are simply a totally ordered sequence of these transactions.

 The basic idea of this formalism is centered around a *state-based* or *client-centric* view of isolation.
 That is, the values observed by any transactions will be determined based on *read states*, which are the states that the database passed through as it executed the transactions according to the execution ordering you defined.
 In a sense, this is more similar to the notion of serializability as classically defined i.e. in terms of your committed transactions conforming to *some* ordering that could have occurred which is consistent with the values observed by each transaction.